fran496/dotfiles/README.md

 # my-vimrc
 ***
-Made this repository to version control my VIM configuration file.
+Made this repository to version control my configuration files.

-## Color Scheme i'm using
+## Color Scheme i'm using (VIM)
 ***
 Currently I'm using kuroi